 What Is Retrofit?
-A Sustainable Architect’s Guide to Low-Energy Homes
+A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 What Is Retrofit?

-At its core, retrofitting is about reducing a home’s energy demand while improving the way it performs.
-It’s a smart, sustainable alternative to demolition or rebuild—and a vital strategy for adapting period homes and inefficient buildings to 21st-century standards.
+Retrofitting reduces a home’s energy demand while improving how it performs.
+It is a sustainable alternative to demolition or rebuild, and a practical strategy for adapting period homes and inefficient buildings to modern performance standards.

 Why Does the UK Need to Retrofit?

-The UK faces a unique challenge: we have the oldest building stock in Europe, with nearly 40% of homes built before World War II.
-Many of these homes were constructed before the idea of insulation or airtightness even existed.
+The UK has one of the oldest housing stocks in Europe, with nearly 40% of homes built before World War II.
+Many of these homes were constructed before insulation or airtightness were standard considerations.

-To meet our net-zero carbon target by 2050, we must prioritise the retrofitting of the existing housing stock at scale.
+Meeting the UK’s net-zero carbon target by 2050 depends on prioritising the retrofit of the existing housing stock at scale.
 According to the Committee on Climate Change, emissions from buildings must fall by 24% by 2030.
-This won’t happen through new builds alone—it depends on upgrading millions of existing homes.
+This cannot be achieved through new-build housing alone.
+It depends on upgrading millions of existing homes.

 When Should You Retrofit?

-Many people start thinking about retrofit when planning a loft conversion, extension, or significant refurbishment.
-If you’re already opening up floors or replacing windows, that’s the perfect opportunity to improve insulation, airtightness, and ventilation too.
+Homeowners often start thinking about retrofit when planning a loft conversion, extension, or major refurbishment.
+If floors are already being opened up or windows replaced, this is an effective opportunity to improve insulation, airtightness, and ventilation at the same time.

-Integrating retrofit into your project at the design stage ensures:
+Integrating retrofit into a project at the design stage can support:

 A more cost-effective process